Karioi: Vegetation

 In autumn parts of Karioi are rich in fungi, including blue mushroom, red wax gill, Jews ear and many bracket fungi.

 Altitude affects many of Karioi's plants.
 Between 550–650 m, the regular mist line, many species have either their upper or lower limit.
 The change occurs within 20 to 30 m and higher on ridges than in valleys.
 Mosses increase where growth is affected by cloud, leaf temperature, and transpiration.
 Nutrient uptake is hampered and the trees are stunted and gnarled.
-Kamahi is typical; its monopodial (single trunk) form changes to sympodial (low, gnarled with root-stocks supporting up to a dozen trunks) at higher altitudes.
+Kāmahi is typical; its monopodial (single trunk) form changes to sympodial (low, gnarled with root-stocks supporting up to a dozen trunks) at higher altitudes.
 Cold air drainage on valley floors creates some of the conditions occurring in montane areas e.g., high relative humidity, low evaporative demand, and less sun.

 Wind, in the form of prevailing salt-laden sou’westers off the sea, significantly affects what grows where.
-Species uncommon near the coast include tawa, northern rata, and rimu.
-Kiekie thrives in dense tangles in exposed positions and puriri and nikau palm are more common on the sea side.
+Species uncommon near the coast include tawa, northern rātā, and rimu.
+Kiekie thrives in dense tangles in exposed positions and pūriri and nīkau palm are more common on the sea side.
 Tawa and rewarewa are more common on ridges.
-Although rata vines use a wide variety of hosts, pukatea is the most common.
-Pukatea grow mainly in valley floors, as do rata.
+Although rātā vines use a wide variety of hosts, pukatea is the most common.
+Pukatea grow mainly in valley floors, as do rātā.

 Birds

-Since 2000 ground cover on Karioi has improved and tui, bellbird and pigeon are more prolific.
-Kaka are sometimes seen.
+Since 2000 ground cover on Karioi has improved and tūī, bellbird and pigeon are more prolific.
+Kākā are sometimes seen.
 The regeneration of bush on Māori land around Karioi may account, in part, for the increase in birdlife.
 Shining cuckoos, grey warblers, tomtits and fantails can also often be heard and pest trapping near the cliffs aims to protect grey faced petrel burrows.

-Bats (pekapeka-tou-poto)
+Bats (pekapeka-tou-rao)

 The high pitched squeaks of long tailed bats have been detected around Karioi.